hrmnfng/calendar-webscraper/.github/README.md

 ## Adding the created calendars to your personal calendar

-See the [pinned issue](https://github.com/hrmnfng/calendar-webscraper/issues/13) for links to the available calendars.
+See the [published calendar page](https://hrmnfng.github.io/calendar-webscraper/) for subscribe links for every available calendar (Google, Outlook, and ICS for Apple/other clients).

 ---